 Dale Corlett – Head of Talent Development

 Dale is responsible for leading the Talent Development department.
 This department focuses on finding, fostering, connecting and progressing talent from across the film value chain.
+Dale leads on Premiere Pathways, Fresh Shorts, Talent Development Grants and numerous other talent development initiatives.
+He is the primary contact with the New Zealand Screen Industry Guilds.
+He is available to speak with about career pathways and funding options.
 Before joining the Commission in 2015 Dale, a kiwi, had been living and working in the UK for the past 16 years, most recently as CEO/Creative Director of GMAC Film in Scotland.
 In this role since 2004, Dale was responsible for identifying high quality emerging talent and supporting them to develop a career in the film industry.
 He was also proactive in the creation of innovative diversity-led talent development programmes in Scotland.

 Jude McLaren– Talent Pathways Manager

-Jude McLaren has extensive production and development experience in the New Zealand screen industry.
-Commencing her career initially as Production Manager and then Development Executive at the Gibson Group, Jude has most recently been Digital Producer at Storybox, developing and producing online video.
-In 2013 Jude graduated from AUT with a Certificate in Career Development with a chosen focus on the creative sector and is currently completing an international coaching certificate with the International Association of Coaching Institute (Europe).
+Jude manages the funding process for the bi-annual Fresh Shorts rounds, including development labs.
+She supports film makers in their career development from the short to feature space.
+Jude is also available to speak with about career pathways and funding options.
+Jude has extensive production and development experience in the New Zealand screen industry.
+Commencing her career initially as Production Manager and then Development Executive at the Gibson Group.
+In 2013 Jude graduated from AUT with a Certificate in Career Development with a chosen focus on the creative sector.

 Paul Fagamalo – Talent Development Manager

-Paul comes from a Production and Performing Arts background in Television, Theatre and Online.
+Paul manages the talent development grants and industry training initiatives, including internships and skills shortage training.
+He liaises with guilds and industry organisations.
+He is available to speak with about professional development opportunities for New Zealand filmmakers.
+Paul comes from a production and performing arts background in Television, Theatre and Online.
 A graduate of both AUT and the Pacific Institute of Performing Arts in Auckland, he has also performed nationally and internationally and is particularly interested in helping to grow the Pacific Arts community.
 Recently he was involved in helping develop and produce online content for The Coconet, and helped produce up-and-coming dance company Fine Fatale.

-Simon provides general administrative support to the Talent Development Team and outward facing comms with the industry alongside Fran Carney.
-Specifically, Simon assists with Premiere Pathways, Talent Development and Fresh Shorts programs.
+Simon is responsible for overseeing new digital initiatives, including the implementation of online application forms and overseeing the NZFC's social media strategy.
 Coming from a background in Marketing, Communications and IT at Film New Zealand, Simon applies his experience to this role in order to improve communications with the industry and streamline event management on behalf of the Talent Development team.
 In conjunction with this role, Simon assists the International Screen Attraction team with responses to location, facilities and crew advice enquiries.
 Simon provides systems support to both teams.